 Bessie works with Alberta farmers and B.C. fishermen to deliver boxes of beef, chicken and seafood (or a combination of the three) for free to Calgary, Cochrane, Airdrie, Chestermere and Okotoks.
-You can subscribe or do a one-time order.
-Right now Bessie Box is adding in an extra pound of ground beef and off-cuts for free with every order and is encouraging customers to share it with others who need it.
-Those in self-isolation can request no-contact delivery.
+You can subscribe or do a one-time purchase.
+There is an order minimum of $55, delivery is contactless and they happen on Tuesday, Thursday and Saturday.

 Bite is working on getting an online delivery system going, but until then you can email firstname.lastname@example.org to place your order for free delivery if you live in Ramsay or Inglewood.
 You can also do curbside pickup if you live outside those neighbourhoods.

 Calgary Grocery is a group of food manufacturers and distributors who normally deliver fresh food to businesses such as restaurants, schools and offices.
 When those shut down, they shifted their business model to deliver essentials from their warehouse, such as meat, dairy, fruit and vegetables, to Calgarians’ homes instead.
 You can order online and delivery is $10.

 Costco members can take advantage of the store’s two-day delivery service, which is available on weekdays for household items, non-perishable food and specifically marked products (check website for updates on any delivery delays).
 And if you spend $75 or more, there’s no delivery fee.